suzannahfarrar/ESPN-CricInfo/README.md

 # ESPN CricInfo

-Using PHP Associative Arrays and Array functions
+Using PHP Associative Arrays and Array functions.

-Hey!
-Welcome to my GitHub profile.

-Don't forget to checkout the screenshot of the output in "ESPN CricInfo - Screenshot.jpg" file!

 The following gives a brief description about the files: